Saga Privacy Hub

 We use the information you provide to us (either orally, in writing, through your use of our website, or as a result of our dealings with you) and any data we obtain from third parties to provide the service requested by you.
 It may also be used for market research, offering renewals and for statistical purposes.
 This also includes pricing insurance risk.

-We recognise that we have a legitimate interest in processing the personal data we collect about you for a number of reasons, including, but not limited to: marketing purposes, to enable us to enhance, modify, personalise, or otherwise improve our services, identify and prevent fraud, enhance and protect the security of our network and systems, and market research (e.g. determining the effectiveness of campaigns and the products/services we offer).
+We recognise that we have a legitimate interest in processing the personal data we collect about you for a number of reasons, including, but not limited to: marketing purposes, to enable us to enhance, modify, personalise, or otherwise improve our services, identify and prevent fraud, enhance and protect the security of our network and systems, for auditing purposes and market research (e.g. determining the effectiveness of campaigns and the products/services we offer).
 “Legitimate interests” means the interests of our company in conducting and managing our business to enable us to give you the best service and most secure experience.

 When we use your information for our legitimate interests, we make sure to consider and balance any potential impact on you and your data protection rights.
 Where applicable, legitimate interest assessments are conducted to ensure that these rights are protected.